-The terraforming was something from an earlier mission they believe had failed.
-Turns out it was actually wildly successful thanks to an unknown Martian species of insect which just happen to devour Tom Sizemore through his suit later in the film that consumed the seeded algae and excreted oxygen in greater amounts.
+- The terraforming was something from an earlier mission they believe had failed.
+Turns out it was actually wildly successful thanks to an unknown Martian species of insect which just happen to devour Burchenal through his suit later in the film that consumed the seeded algae and excreted oxygen in greater amounts.
 There are worse parts to the rest of the film, however:

-And finally Val Kilmer gets to go through nearly all of these events, ON TOP of which is nearly freezing to death every night and constantly being stalked by the Killer Robot, and then, just when he might get off-planet by using an older Mars probe, he could screw everything up by not understanding Russian in a Wire Dilemma scenario.
+- And finally Gallagher gets to go through nearly all of these events, on top of which is nearly freezing to death every night and constantly being stalked by the Killer Robot, and then, just when he might get off-planet by using an older Mars probe, he could screw everything up by not understanding Russian in a Wire Dilemma scenario.

-The entire film is basically a "marooned on an island" survivor thriller, set on Mars.
-The robot, AIMEE, is basically like a dangerous, man-eating tiger or something.
+- The entire film is basically a "marooned on an island" survivor thriller, set on Mars.
+The robot, AMEE, is basically like a dangerous, man-eating tiger or something.
 Except, of course, it's man-made.